Certified Pega Lead System Architect (CPLSA)

 Lead System Architect Course

-Senior system architects can take the Lead System Architect mission or register for the Lead System Architect Instructor-Led course.
+Senior system architects can take the Lead System Architect mission.
 The two week course teaches best practices in technical design and architecture of a Pega application.
-System architects use their configuration skills to build an application that they design and architect.
+System architects leverage their configuration expertise to build applications they design by adopting Blueprint and utilizing Pega GenAI capabilities.
+They must ensure adherence to Predictable AI best practices.

 Topics include: